DMAIC

-DMAIC (an acronym for Define, Measure, Analyze, Improve and Control) (pronounced də-MAY-ick) refers to a data-driven improvement cycle used for improving, optimizing and stabilizing business processes and designs.
+DMAIC or define, measure, analyze, improve and control (pronounced də-MAY-ick) refers to a data-driven improvement cycle used for optimizing and stabilizing business processes and designs.
 The DMAIC improvement cycle is the core tool used to drive Six Sigma projects.
 However, DMAIC is not exclusive to Six Sigma and can be used as the framework for other improvement applications.

 Steps

-DMAIC is an abbreviation of the five improvement steps it comprises: Define, Measure, Analyze, Improve and Control.
+DMAIC is an abbreviation of the five improvement steps it comprises: Define, measure, analyze, improve and control.
 All of the DMAIC process steps are required and always proceed in the given order.

 Define

-The purpose of this step is to clearly pronounce the business problem, goal, potential resources, project scope and high-level project timeline.
+The purpose of this step is to clearly pronounce the business problem, goal, potential resources, project scope, and high-level project timeline.
 This information is typically captured within the project charter document.
-At this stage, it is written down what is currently known, one seeks to clarify facts, set objectives and form the project team.
+At this stage, what is currently known is written down, one seeks to clarify facts, set objectives and form the project team.
 The following are to be defined: